Top 15 Things to do In Uvita, Costa Rica

 If you’re interested working virtually from Uvita like Alex and I did, be sure to check out my post highlighting tips for working remotely from Costa Rica.

-Playa Rocas de Amancio
+Watch the sunset at Playa Rocas de Amancio

 1. Explore the beaches of Marino Ballena National Park